funkhaus/CenterSlider.js/README.md

 ##### cs-goto

 Triggers the slideshow to move to a specified slide by index.
 The `cs-goto` function takes one argument, the 0 based `index` of the intended slide destination.
-So for example if you wanted bring your slideshow to the second slide, you would do this:
+So for example if you wanted to bring your slideshow to the second slide, you would do this:

 ```js
 $('#slideshow').trigger('cs-goto', 1);